la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

     conduct outreach to survey their response to the new shade structure.
 We will also evaluate changes (+/-) in park attendance during and after the installation, using prior year data as a control.
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-    While there are a variety of venues and programming entities in DTLA that offer free entertainment as well as a few small green spaces, Grand Park is uniquely positioned as the only inner city green space that combines full access to its public space with year-round free public programs.
-This makes the investment in elements that can support year-round enjoyable multi-generational usage all the more essential.
-The Grand Park approach to supporting usage of its green spaces and attendance at programs is grassroots, building programs around collaboration and partnership in order to reach and serve diverse and disparate communities.
-The shading project will benefit from this expertise as the park team will work one-on-one with organizations to connect with and grow the audiences who will be most directly served by the shade enhancements.
-Programming outreach will be extended to work more deeply with parenting communities and organizations that work with aging population in order to make them aware that more protected spaces have been developed in the park.
-Grand Park will also seek out programming collaborations with organizations such as the Ketchum YMCA to bring increased health and fitness activities.
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': >-
-    In keeping with Grand Park’s commitment to Los Angeles based artists a maximum of $15,000 will be allocated to commission a local artist to design the graphic elements of the shade sails.
-The graphics will be inspired by two existing elements currently present in Grand Park: the “play” signage in the playground and “Park For Everyone” totems located at each cross street.
-    These both include translations of the texts into 26 languages that reflects the inclusive and welcoming nature of Grand Park.
-  How do you plan to scale the success of your proposal?: >-
-    Based on usage and community feedback, Grand Park will assess the degree of positive impact that shading pilot has had.
-The project can be scaled up by creating other artistic shade installations in other parts of the park.
 areas_impacted: ''
 partners: ''
 Please specify below: ''